G.I. Bill: Chapter 33 (Post-9/11)

-President Obama marks the launch of the Post-9/11 GI Bill, which will provide comprehensive education benefits to our veterans.
-The bill will provide our veterans the skills and trainings they need to be successful in the future, and is part of the Presidents plan to build a new foundation for the 21st century.
-August 3, 2009.

 In December 2010 Congress passed the Post-9/11 Veterans Education Assistance Improvements Act of 2010.
-The new law, often referred to as G.I.
+The law, often referred to as G.I.
 Bill 2.0, expands eligibility for members of the National Guard to include time served on Title 32 or in the full-time Active Guard and Reserve (AGR).
 It does not, however, cover members of the Coast Guard Reserve who have served under Title 14 orders performing duties comparable to those performed by National Guard personnel under Title 32 orders.